Menu

 Martin Golan

 Martin Golan was an editor and reporter at Reuters for more than 25 years, after being a reporter and feature writer at daily newspapers.
 He has also published novels and poetry, his most recent, “One Night With Lilith,” a novel about a man convinced his wife is the alluring but dangerous Lilith of biblical legend.
 Before that came another, the novel “My Wife’s Last Lover,” and a collection of short stories, “Where Things Are When You Lose Them.”
-A book of poetry, “A Note of Consolation for Lucia Joyce,” was published late last year.
+A book of poetry, “A Note of Consolation for Lucia Joyce,” was published in 2022.

 Roy Gutterman